English

 └── README.md ← Markdown node

-You can manage Content Nodes much like local files: create directories, move files, rename them, and delete them.
+You can manage Content Nodes much like local files: create directories, move files, rename them, and delete them — all addressed by path.

 Node properties